 Use this item to configure the value for Power Limit 2.
 The value is in milli watts and the step size is 125mW.
 Use the number keys on your keyboard to enter the value.
-Enter 0 to use the manufacture default setting If the value is 0, the BIOS will set PL2 as 1.25\ TDP.
 Enter 0 to use the manufacture default setting.
+If the value is 0, the BIOS will set PL2 as 1.25\ TDP.

-This increases (multiplies) 1 clock speed in the CPU core in relation to the bus speed when one CPU core is active.
+This increases (multiplies) one clock speed in the CPU core in relation to the bus speed when one CPU core is active.
 Press "+" or "-" on your keyboard to change the value.
 Enter 0 to use the manufacture default setting.

-This increases (multiplies) 2 clock speeds in the CPU core in relation to the bus speed when two CPU cores are active.
+This increases (multiplies) two clock speeds in the CPU core in relation to the bus speed when two CPU cores are active.
 Press "+" or "-" on your keyboard to change the value.
 Enter 0 to use the manufacture default setting.

-This increases (multiplies) 3 clock speeds in the CPU core in relation to the bus speed when three CPU cores are active.
+This increases (multiplies) three clock speeds in the CPU core in relation to the bus speed when three CPU cores are active.
 Press "+" or "-" on your keyboard to change the value.
 Enter 0 to use the manufacture default setting.

-This increases (multiplies) 4 clock speeds in the CPU core in relation to the bus speed when three CPU cores are active.
+This increases (multiplies) four clock speeds in the CPU core in relation to the bus speed when three CPU cores are active.
 Press "+" or "-" on your keyboard to change the value.
 Enter 0 to use the manufacture default setting.